 One of the main differences with the FSA is that you must declare how much of your paycheck you want your employer to deduct and place into your account each pay period.
 And, you must spend all your declared funds within that tax year; otherwise, the unused money will be lost in most cases, unless your employer has set up a grace period or carryover option.
 That’s why it’s important to have a sense for how much you’re going to spend on child care and what you’ll need for medical expenses throughout the year.

 Additionally, there are contribution limits that the IRS sets each year.
 Check with your employer to find out your maximum allowable contribution.
 In 2021, the maximum amount one person can save in their FSA is $2,750, according to the IRS.
 If you are married filing jointly, confirm with the IRS to see the amount you can save.

 There are a few different types of FSAs including Health FSAs, Limited Health FSAs and Dependent Care FSAs.
 The only common eligibility requirement is that you can’t be self-employed.
 If you are self-employed, explore a Medical Savings Account (MSA).
 Unlike an HSA, you can only open an FSA through your employer, provided they offer one.
 However, you don’t need to be enrolled in an HDHP, as you do an HSA.
 For full eligibility details and questions, check with the IRS, your tax professional or HR representative.

 As healthcare costs continue to rise, using an HSA can offer relief.
 To see how much you could save on medical expenses, try using our Health Savings Account Savings Calculator or Health Savings Account Contribution Calculator.
-Take a look at your financial situation and then talk to one of our HSA representatives to determine if an HSA can serve you and your family’s healthcare needs and savings goals.
+Take a look at your financial situation and then talk to one of our Health Account Services representatives to determine if an HSA can serve you and your family’s healthcare needs and savings goals.
 Once you open your HSA, be sure to take advantage of our online HSA tools, so you can better manage your account.